AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 5. How many overtones (MaxN) you want to use,
 6. Which earth model (Velmod) you want to use.
 (The code comes with the possibilities of using ATL2a,PREM,STW105-C,and TAYAK.
 7. Whether you want phase or amplitude predictions.
-8. If you want the code to give you every frequency possible, instead of discrete periods as in option (2) you can set Output_As_Spectra = 1.
+8. If you want the code to give you excitation at every frequency possible, instead of at discrete periods as in option (2), you can set Output_As_Spectra = 1.

 ## Input File Format